highsolutions/Standards/PHP.md

 ### Methods

-* Property names MUST be declared in $camelCase
+* Method names MUST be declared in $camelCase
 * In the argument list, there MUST NOT be a space before each comma, and there MUST be one space after each comma.

 Example: